christinebr/Master-Project-2021/README.md

 In **psd_torbjorn_and_graity.py** I load LFP data from Torbjørn and Graity, calculate the mean psd and save to file.

-In **torbjorn.py** I compare SciPy's signal.periodiogram function and the PSD-formula.
-I use Torbjørn's LFP data and calculate the power spectrum density (PSD) with both method.
+In **torbjorn.py** and **graity.py** I compare SciPy's signal.periodiogram
+function and the PSD-formula.
+I use the LFP data and calculate the power spectrum density (PSD) with both method.
 The results are plotted in the same figure.

 In **plot_psd_others.py** I plot psd data taken from several figures (Baranauskas, Jankowski, and Miller) and from LFP data from Torbjørn and